 - Accept proposals from organizations that do not follow our application procedures.

 - Provide renewed support to past grantees that have not met our reporting requirements.

 - Accept more than one letter of intent at a time from a single organization.
-Organizations can also serve as the fiscal agent for other organizations, and that does not impact the proposal that an organization may submit on their own behalf.

 The Jewish Community Foundation will ONLY accept proposals from Israeli organizations:

 - That Foundation staff, Jewish communal colleagues, board or grants committee members have volunteered with, visited, or have first-hand knowledge of OR that prior grant recipients have satisfactorily fulfilled reporting requirements;